aws-samples/serverless-patterns/eventbridge-scheduler-ssm-cdk-typescript/README.md

-# EventBridge Scheduler to AWS Systems Manager State Manager Associations
+# Amazon EventBridge Scheduler to AWS Systems Manager State Manager associations

-This pattern demonstrates how to create an EventBridge scheduler to run SSM Associations using AWS Cloud Development Kit (CDK) for Typescript.
+This pattern demonstrates how to create an Amazon EventBridge scheduler to run AWS Systems Manager State Manager associations using AWS Cloud Development Kit (CDK) for TypeScript.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.